Massachusetts fugitive dubbed "Bad Breath Rapist" captured in California after 16 years on the run - KESQ

 Massachusetts State Police later confirmed that Lee was taken into custody after a motor vehicle stop conducted by Danville officers.
 Lee initially provided a fake name, but ultimately confessed when authorities pressed him about his true identity.
 Police were able to confirm his identity with fingerprints.

 “We were constantly told it’s a very tight, close-knit neighborhood.
-And if there was any kind of police presence that every neighbor would hear about it, and we didn’t want to give up the thoughts it was there,” said Chris Tamayo, senior inspector for U.S. Marshals Service.
+And if there was any kind of police presence that every neighbor would hear about it, and we didn’t want to give up the thoughts it was there,” Tamayo said.
 “This is going to probably be a big shock.
 Hopefully, it doesn’t cause them any concerns that the fact that someone was hiding here.”

 State police noted that the female companion was with at the time of his arrest never knew who he really was despite being together in California for 15 years.